sudogene/tp/docs/UserGuide.md

 - `mark-attendance 2 id/1,4,7` will indicate that students with unique ids of 1, 4 and 7 have their attendance associated with training session 2 marked.
 - `unmark-attendance 2 id/1,4,7` will indicate that students with unique ids of 1, 4 and 7 have their attendance associated with training session 2 unmarked.

+### Find all students with a bad attendance record: `find-bad-students`
+Finds all students that have missed more than 3 training sessions.

+* No parameters required for this command.
+* Displays a list of students that have missed more than 3 prior training sessions.

+Format: `find-bad-students`

 ### Clearing all entries: `clear`
 Clears the student and training list of all existing students and trainings.